binaryphile/binaryphile.github.io/_posts/2018-09-01-approach-bash-like-a-developer-part-19-disabling-word-splitting.md

 then `"$*"` expands to "one two three" if *IFS* is the default value.

 When set to empty, however, the above parameters would expand to "onetwothree", which is typically not useful.

-If you don't need a single string, then you can use the bare splat expansion to reference all positional variables.

-When *IFS* is empty, however, the unquoted at expansion `$@` expands to the separate positional parameters, so it's the same as `$*`.
-Quoted, it expands to "one two three" with spaces, so it's generally more useful than splat.

-For example, to generate the string "Arguments are one two three" when IFS is empty, the expansion "Arguments are $@" would work while "Arguments are $*" would not.
+This pretty much makes the splat expansion useless (we'll revisit this later, however).

+Instead you can use the `$@` expansion.
+When *IFS* is empty, it expands to the positional parameters.
+It doesn't generally need to be quoted, but quoting won't hurt it either.

-Also, while unquoted `$@` works to generate the separate positional arguments, special expansions of `$@`, such as `${@#--}` to remove leading double-dashes, don't work without double quotes: `"${@#--}"`.
+Also, while unquoted `$@` works to generate the separate positional arguments, special expansions of `$@`, such as `${@#--}` which removes leading double-dashes from each argument, require double-quotes to work:
+`"${@#--}"`.

 Another Exception
 -----------------

 If you haven't been quoting variable expansion up until now, you'll probably run into this one eventually.
-It unfortunately is still an issue when you turn off word splitting.
+It's less of an issue with an unset IFS, but it still happens.

-When a variable contains a blank value, bash will strip that value away whenever it is expanded without quotation marks.
+Normally, when a variable contains a blank value, bash will strip that value away whenever it is expanded without quotes.
 A blank value is either an empty string or one which consists solely of whitespace.
+The whitespace characters must be in *IFS*, however.

-Here's an example on the command line:
+Here's an example on the command line (default *IFS*):

 {% highlight bash %}
 > numargs () { echo "Number of arguments is: $#" ;}